Getting to Çeşme

 Getting Around Çeşme

-The centre of Çeşme is small and walkable on foot, however, to access most of the best beaches or to get to Ilıca and Alaçatı it is necessary to have a car or the use public transport.
+The centre of Çeşme is small and walkable on foot; however, to access most of the best beaches or to get to Ilıca and Alaçatı, it is necessary to have a car or use public transport.
 There is a frequent and inexpensive network of dolmuş (minibuses) that run throughout the day from Çeşme bus station, via Çeşme centre and Ilıca to Alaçatı.
-Some routes run to Dalyan harbour, the beaches at Pirlanta, Altinkum and Azmak, and along the north coast past Şifne to the historical site at Ildiri (Erythrai).
+Some routes run to Dalyan Harbour, the beaches at Pirlanta, Altinkum and Azmak, and along the north coast past Şifne to the historical site at Ildiri (Erythrai).
 Less frequent are public buses to Urla.
 Taxis are usually plentiful and can be called at short notice or picked up at taxi ranks in the centre of Çeşme, Ilıca and Alaçatı or hotels, the bus station and port.